-There are many programs and services available to help you find, apply for and keep a job, many of which are free.
+There are many programs and services available to help you find, apply for and keep a job, many of these are free.

 JobAccess has information for employees and job seekers plus general information on disability and work.

-The Department of Human Services, which has general information for people with disability about finding and keeping a job.
+The Department of Human Services has general information for people with disability about finding and keeping a job.
 You can also find out about financial help.